A Note From

 Statistics show that Black Girls disproportionately suffer from the lack of access to education, healthcare, and other vital and supplemental resources.

 Privilege is not spent on Black Girls; but yet and still, it is a pleasure to be one.

 We work hard, excelling at and beating the odds.
 We break through ceilings, shake tables, and take space in places that, at one time, we could not walk through the front door.
 And while we realize our past is one of brutal beauty and triumph, we are fueled by it to light the fire of the future.

-Using our network of Black Girl Magicians, allies, and community partners; TRIBE is working diligently to fill in the gaps for Black girls by providing a space for mentorship, advocacy, and holistic culturally-competent and relevant programming.
+Using our network of Black Girl Magicians, our Village, champions and community partners; TRIBE is working diligently to fill in the gaps for Black girls by providing a space for mentorship, advocacy, and holistic culturally-competent and relevant programming.
 We have over 20 years of experience in youth and culture work, with a lifetime experience of being Black Girls.

 This is what makes us different and successful in our endeavors.
 We approach our program development from a holistic, culturally-competent, and relevant perspective – or at least we work really hard to, realizing that no one is perfect.
 Our programs and actions are all developed in the spirit of gained access, “noticed need”, or direct life experience.